 3. Leica Q (Typ 116)

 Leica is known for its great lenses, which are featured in phones and cameras from other manufacturers.
 Their own cameras are just as impressive, offering great build quality, unique designs (reminiscent of retro cameras), and superb image quality.
-They are also very expensive, and this one costs $3,782.99.
+They are also very expensive.

 The unit comes with a 24.2MP full frame CMOS sensor, a 28mm f/1.7 lens, and a contrast-detect autofocus system.
 Videographers will be able to record 1080p content at 60fps.